Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

 As you would expect from artists who live in such a beautiful area, most of the art here explores, or is at least influenced by, the natural beauty of Lapland.
-What was most fascinating to me, however, is how through the different time periods you can see the prevailing views of nature.
+What fascinating me the most, however, is how, through the different time periods, you can see the prevailing views of nature.

-From the romanticism which went hand-in-hand with industrializing which sought to exemplify the magnificence of nature’s views.
-After all untamed nature and pristine wilderness were the very opposite of culture and an escape from the dirty cities.
+From the romanticism which went hand-in-hand with industrializing, which sought to exemplify the magnificence of nature’s sights.
+After all, untamed nature and pristine wilderness were the very opposite of culture and an escape from the dirty cities.
 Later styles show a more realistic style of painting that is closer to nature, or even gritter works, especially after the Finnish Civil war.

 A world phenomenon Angry Birds, a playful video game franchise focussed on adorable multi-colored birds who try to save their eggs from green-colored pigs – this is possibly one of the best-known contemporary Finnish brands.

 Unleash your inner children (or bring your own) as you enjoy this fun and frivolous park located on the riverbank, within an easy walking distance from the city center.
 There is also a ropewalk, slides, swings and climbing frames, all with designs inspired by the hit video game characters.
-There is even a cute little mini-soccer field and running track!
+And don’t forget the super-cute little mini-soccer field and running track!

 As the celebrated Finnish designer and architect Alvar Aalto famously said: “ Nothing is ever reborn, but neither does it totally disappear and that which has once been born will always reappear in a new form.”